Metaswitch/clearwater-readthedocs/Installation Instructions.md

 4. Installing from source.
 If you are running on a non-Ubuntu-based OS, or need to test a code fix or enhancement you've made, you can also install Clearwater from source, building the code yourself.
 Per-component instructions are provided that cover the route from source code to running services.
 Familiarity with performing a manual install on Ubuntu will help with configuring your network correctly after the software is installed.

    If you install from source, especially on a non-Ubuntu OS, we'd love to hear about your experience, good or bad.

+## Installation Steps

+The installation process for a full Clearwater deployment (i.e. not an all-in-one) can be described at a high level as follows:

+* Sourcing enough machines to host the deployment (minimum is 5) and installing an OS on them all.
+[Ubuntu 12.04](http://releases.ubuntu.com/precise/) is the recommended and tested OS for hosting Clearwater.
+* Preparing each machine to allow installation of the Clearwater software.
+* Installing the Clearwater software onto the machines.
+* Configuring firewalls to allow the various machines to talk to each other as required.
+* Configuring DNS records to allow the machines to find each other and to expose the deployment to clients.

 ### Detailed Instructions